Welcome back to another kTip with Kak Varley. Today, I want to talk about why 80% is great for business marketing…

 I get that.
 I understand.
 That kind of enthusiasm is awesome, but there’s the other side of the coin.
 If everything you do has to be 100% perfect, you’ll never get anything done!

-When I look at my business, I wouldn’t even be able to do this that I’m doing right now (helping you folks out) if I wanted to do it 100% perfect.
+When I look at my business, I wouldn’t even be able to do this that I’m doing right now (helping you folks out) if I wanted to do it 100% perfectly.
 Rather, I’m doing this at an 80% level.
 What do I mean by that?

 I don’t have a particular script.
 I’m just going off the top of my head, so I don’t have a perfect script.
 All I’m doing is sitting at my dining room table.
 I’m on my Mac machine.
 I’m using Zoom.
 I’m not even using a great mic when I know there are podcast mics out there.
 All that I’m using is my Bose earbuds as a mic.
 So, as you can see, I’m only doing 80%.
 But again, I would never be able to do this if I had to do everything perfectly.
 In the previous kTips, I’m quite sure you saw me stumble around with my words.
 In fact, the very first one I did, my hair looked horrible because I had long hair from the pandemic lockdown.